Ryuk-me/Google-Meet-Attender-LNMEE/README.md

 Turn off BOT after class is completed / when you are awake.(to save heroku dyno hours).

 Turn on BOT Before Sleeping so it can attend your class while your are asleep.

+If you have turned off BOT after class is completed then only turn it on after 12PM.
+(If you turn on it before 12PM it will again start your meeting so be careful.)
 ```
 ---